MicrosoftDocs/visualstudio-docs/docs/debugger/watch-and-quickwatch-windows.md

  If you are programming in native code, you may sometimes need to qualify the context of a variable name or an expression containing a variable name.
 The context is the function, source file, and module where a variable is located.
 If you have to do this, you can use the context operator syntax.
 For more information, see [Context Operator (C++)](../debugger/context-operator-cpp.md).

 ## Observing expressions with the Watch window
- Now let’s try using an expression instead.
+ Now let's try using an expression instead.
 You can add any valid expression recognized by the debugger.

  For example, if you have the code listed in the preceding section, you can get the average of the three values like this:

  ![Watch Expression](../debugger/media/watchexpression.png "WatchExpression")

  In general, the rules for evaluating expressions in the **Watch** window are the same as the rules for evaluating expressions in your coding language.
 If your expression has a syntax error, you can expect the same compiler error that you would see in the code editor.
-Here’s an example:
+Here's an example:

  ![Watch Expression Error](../debugger/media/watchexpressionerror.png "WatchExpressionError")